ritenv/profanity-middleware/README.md

 ## Configuration

-This plugin supports 2 basic options that can be configured:
+This plugin supports 3 basic options that can be configured:

 	{
 		mask: '$', //default '*'
+		fullyMasked: true, // default false
 		blacklist: ['foul', 'slang'] //default []
 	}

 `mask` (optional) is used to filter foul words with a character of your choice; default is asterisk (*)

+`fullyMasked` (optional) is used to replace all letters in profance words with the mask character, instead of just the inner letters

 `blacklist` (optional) is used to define words that you wish to filter in addition to the default dictionary; default is an empty array;